TheSomeshKumar/PermissionMadeEasy/README.md

 ## How to build

-Add Jitpack.io to your project.gradle file
+Add Jitpack.io to your project level build.gradle file
 ```gradle
 allprojects {
     repositories {